-Currently, the pre-project line, formerly the static line, extends for approximately 3.2 miles from just north of North Ridge Lane (northern end of the line) to the jetty on the southern end of Wrightsville Beach (southern end of the line).
-The pre-project line was determined by DCM Staff using 1980 aerial photographs and staff located the pre-project line along the vegetation line shown on those photographs.
-The current average annual erosion setback factor for the affected area is 2.0 feet per year.
-Based on January 2023 aerial photography overlain with parcel boundaries, the affected area is a highly developed area with an estimated nine vacant oceanfront lots located in the affected area.
+Currently, the pre-project line, formerly the static line, extends for approximately 2.9 miles from the northern Town boundary at Alabama Avenue to the southern Town boundary adjacent to the Fort Fisher rock revetment.
+The pre-project line was determined by DCM Staff using 1994 aerial photographs and staff located the first line of stable vegetation shown on those photographs.
+The current average annual erosion setback factor for the affected area, as determined by DCM and approved by the CRC, is 2.0 feet per year along the northern 2.45 miles of shoreline followed by a small 0.25 mile section with a setback factor of 3 feet per year and the remaining 0.2 miles of beach at the southernmost end with a setback factor of 4 feet per year.
+Based on January 2023 aerial photographs overlain with parcel boundaries, the affected area is a highly developed area with an estimated thirteen vacant oceanfront lots.